mbbu/Bioinformatics-Unit-Training/Annual_training_schedule.md

     • Introduction to data backup and version control (Git and GitHub, Pipeline tools)

 ## MARCH
+### Survery and Reasearch Data Management with REDCap (End of March)
-- We have the H3Africa meeting, where icipe will host the fellows training.
+We have the H3Africa meeting, where *icipe* will host the fellows training.
+We are planning for a REDCap training at the end of March.
+This will cover:
+    - How to use REDCap for surveys
+    - Setting up rubust surveys (We need to find a trainer on this)
+    - Research data management

 ## APRIL - One Week
 ### R for reproducible research and statistical analysis